Measuring intrinsic relaxation rates in superconductors using nonlinear response: Introduction

-In this manuscript, we examine the non-linear response of a superconductor to an optical pulse, using the Anderson pseudospin method.
-Our analysis goes beyond \cite{Impact_of_damping} in that (i) we consider third harmonic generation (non-linear current) in addition to gap function dynamics (ii) we allow for the possibility that the phenomenological damping rates could themselves be functions of energy (iii) we consider d-wave as well as s-wave superconductors, and (iv) we consider polarization control viz. altering the polarization of the original light pulse to selectively excite and probe excitations in different irreducible representations of the underlying lattice.
+In this manuscript, we examine the non-linear response of a clean superconductor to an optical pulse, using the Anderson pseudospin method.
+Our analysis goes beyond \cite{Impact_of_damping} in that (i) we allow for the possibility that the phenomenological damping rates could themselves be functions of energy (or momentum) (ii) we consider third harmonic generation (non-linear current) in addition to gap function dynamics (iii) we consider d-wave as well as s-wave superconductors, and (iv) we consider polarization control viz. altering the polarization of the original light pulse to selectively excite and probe excitations in different irreducible representations of the underlying lattice.
 Our results thus significantly expand our understanding on how one may probe intrinsic relaxation in superconductors using nonlinear spectroscopy.

 This manuscript is structured as follow: In section \ref{sec: theory} we provide a pedagogical introduction to the Anderson pseudospin formalism as applied to s and d-wave superconductors.
 We discuss non-linear response within the Anderson pseudospin formalism, introduce (energy dependent) phenomenological damping in the equations of motion for the pseudospins, and discuss how this manifests in experimentally measurable quantities.
 The contents of this section are largely standard, and may be skipped by experts in the field.
 In Section \ref{sec: s-wave} we apply the above formalism to s-wave superconductors.
 Some of our results in this section were anticipated already in \cite{Impact_of_damping}, but the results on energy dependent damping, role of polarization, and third harmonic generation we believe are new.
 Finally, in Section \ref{sec: d-wave} we apply our formalism to d-wave superconductors (where polarization control comes into its own).
 We believe the results in this section to be wholly new.
 We conclude in Section \ref{sec: conclusions} with a discussion of some interesting open directions.